HueblerPatricia/LiaScriptTUBAF/DigitalImageFilters.md

 plt.show()
 ```

-Normally you could use the commands above, but again we are in LiaScript, so use the lines beyond!
+Normally you could use the commands above, but again we are in LiaScript, so use the lines below!

 ```python
 fig, ax = plt.subplots()